Script and Project Development Support

 - For the fund to participate in a project, there should be a strong possibility that the rest of the financing can be found.

-- The fund is restricted to the support of fiction feature films.
-Shorts, documentaries and films specially made for television are not taken in consideration.
+- The fund is restricted to the support of narrative feature films.
+Shorts and films specially made for television are not taken in consideration.

 - Due to the high number of applications for this category, projects can only be considered once.
 Projects can only be re-applied upon invitation by the HBF.

 - The selection committee's decisions cannot be appealed.